 View of the mountain town of Meraker

-For the next few days Bjorn was outstanding to us.
-He took time from his day and without asking for or accepting any compensation, he enthusiastically escorted my brother and I around the area of Meraker teaching us about our heritage.
-There was little about the area’s history that he did not know.
+For the next few days, Bjørn was incredibly generous to us.
+He took time out of his day—without asking for or accepting any compensation—to enthusiastically guide my brother and me around Meråker, sharing his deep knowledge of our heritage.
+There seemed to be little about the area’s history that he didn’t know.

-On the morning of New Year’s Eve, Bjorn picked us up in his car and took us to visit the Hamran Farm, where my great grandparents once lived.
-The little red building is called a burr.
-It was the first building built on the property and where the family of Beret Olsdatter (before she married Anton, Sveum) built this building, and the farm name is Hamran.
-She and Anton lived there after they married, and Anton worked at the nearby mining town of Gilsaa.
-Beret is the mom of my grandfather, Arnold.
-Great Grandma Beret was from Meraker and Anton came up from the Sveum farm in the town called Dokka in the parish of Nordsini.
+On the morning of New Year’s Eve, Bjørn picked us up and took us to visit Hamran Farm, where my great-grandparents once lived.
+The small red building on the property, known as a burr, was the first structure built there.
+It originally belonged to the family of Beret Olsdatter, before she married Anton Sveum.
+The farm name, Hamran, came from Beret’s side of the family.
+After their marriage, she and Anton lived there while he worked in the nearby mining town of Gilså.
+Beret was from Meråker, while Anton came from the Sveum farm in the town of Dokka, in the parish of Nordsinni.

 Meraker Train Depot Building